uiuc-cs427-f23-team20/termproject/README.md

 </br>
 Members present: kf17, luxiay2, uroy, meng29, zerenlu2, rkuhlm2
 </br>
-Meeting notes: In our first meeting, we indrouced ourselves to the group, assigned roles to group members, and we talked about milestone 1.
+Meeting notes: In our first meeting, we indrouced ourselves to the group, assigned roles to group members, and we talked about Milestone 1.
+We agreed that our weekly meetings moving forward will take place on Thursdays at 8:00 PM CDT.
 </br>
 | NetID | Progress from last week | Tasks for next week |
 | ---------------| --------------------------------| ----------------------|